Chillsmeit/extractmkvsub-gui/README.md

 # Description

-This bash script allows you to extract subtiles from MKV media files.<br>
+This bash script allows you to extract subtiles from MKV media files in Linux.<br>
 It uses zenity and mkvextract <br>

 ## Dependencies: